bruce-initial/etl_mssql_oracle/README.md

 ## Overview

-This enhanced system handles multiple source tables with complex relationships, using **PyODBC + Pandas + DuckDB** approach for SQL Server connectivity.
+This enhanced system handles multiple source tables with complex relationships, using **PyODBC + Polars + DuckDB** approach for SQL Server connectivity.
 The system has been completely **refactored with a modular architecture** for better maintainability, error handling, and extensibility.

 ## 🔧 **Latest Updates (v2.0 - Refactored)**